vpoliakov01/2v2ChessAI/README.md

 ## TODO:
 ### UI:
 * Refactor context / state management (?)
-* Disable selected piece on re-clicking that piece
 * Store the settings in local storage
 * Fix issues with set board on hover
 * Add toggle for game / analysis